jshinm/plaid-transaction/README.md

 `REDIRECT_URI` must be matched to the receiving end of the Plaid server.
 If not deploying for actual service, the local address (https://localhost:3001/oauth-link) is used here.
 It can be set from the [api](https://dashboard.plaid.com/team/api) section of the Plaid dashboard.
 Note that as opposed to Plaid tutorial, the address is secure protocol is used (i.e., https instead of http).

+* When run locally, or has any issue with authentification, leave the redirect empty

 ## Additional Information
 * More in-depth explanation can be found from the [original Plaid manual](pattern-readme.md)
 * Other nfcu projects are found [here](https://github.com/morissette/nfcu) and [here](https://github.com/tjhorner/node-nfcu)